Senior Assisted Living Facility Options near San Diego, California at Lantern Crest

 - Memory Care for San Diego

-Assisted Living in San Diego
+Assisted and Independent Living Community in San Diego, California

 Live life on your terms with the following amenities for assisted living: